Re-appropriation Framework (RAF)

 The Seven Domains of Re-appropriation

 These seven domains represent key areas where re-appropriation needs to take place.
-They provide a general map rather than an exhaustive checklist, each group or initiative can focus on the domains that are most relevant to its mission, context, and capacity.
+They provide a general map rather than an exhaustive checklist.
+Each group or initiative can focus on the domains most relevant to its mission, context, and capacity.
 The goal is clarity and coherence, not completeness.

-2. Ecological: protecting and regenerating ecosystems through sober, circular practices that respect planetary boundaries.
+02 Ecological Protecting and regenerating ecosystems, food systems, soil, water, and biodiversity through sober, regenerative, and circular practices that respect planetary boundaries.

-4. Political and Institutional: preserving, strengthening, and revitalizing democracy, institutional legitimacy, and public accountability.
+03 Governance & Decision-Making Preserving, strengthening, and revitalizing democracy, political and institutional legitimacy, subsidiarity, participation, and public accountability.

-5. Economic: fostering fair, local and circular value creation, shared ownership, and community resilience.
+04 Economic & Mutual Exchange Fostering fair, local, and circular value creation, shared ownership, cooperative finance, and community resilience beyond extractive capitalism.

-7. Digital: promoting sustainable digital practices and strengthening digital sovereignty, transparency, trust, and shared infrastructures.
+06 Digital & Technology Promoting sustainable digital practices and strengthening digital sovereignty, transparency, trust, shared infrastructures, and responsible use of emerging technologies, including AI.

 Governance License and Openness

-RAF is published under the RAF Open Governance License (RAGL), a governance license designed to keep the framework open, widely usable, and protected against abuse or capture.
+RAF is published under the RAF Open Governance License (RAGL 0.1), a governance license designed to keep the framework open, widely usable, and protected against abuse or capture.

 RAF constitutes a voluntary federation based on cooperation, interoperability, and mutual learning between autonomous groups.